-Our Annual Meeting will be governed by our Rules of Conduct and Procedures, which will be available at the Annual Meeting.
 The Rules of Conduct and Procedures will address the ability of stockholders to ask questions during the meeting, including rules on permissible topics, and rules for how questions and comments will be recognized.
-Because time is limited at the Annual Meeting, we may not be able to answer all questions.
+Because time is limited at the Annual Meeting, we may not be able to answer all questions that are submitted.
 If there are any matters of individual concern to a stockholder and not of general concern to all stockholders, or if a question was not otherwise answered, such matters may be raised separately after the Annual Meeting by contacting Investor Relations at https://investors.adagiotx.com/resources/contact-ir/.

-Who can vote at the Annual Meeting?
+Who can vote at the virtual Annual Meeting?

 Only stockholders of record at the close of business on the Record Date will be entitled to vote at the Annual Meeting.
-On the Record Date, there were [] shares of Common Stock outstanding and entitled to vote.
+On the Record Date, there were 109,675,173 shares of Common Stock outstanding and entitled to vote.